Where is the Global Studies program office?

 What is the Global Studies language requirement?

 Students must demonstrate proficiency in a single language at the seventh quarter level or above.
-Proficiency is demonstrated either through the University advanced proficiency exam or a passing grade in a course at the seventh-quarter level or above.
+Proficiency is demonstrated via a passing grade in a course at the seventh-quarter level or above.
 Study beyond this level is strongly encouraged.

 What courses can I take to fulfill the major?